JoSchmidtIBW/ServerProjekt0001/READ.md

 ```

-start with `npm run dev` --> start with nodemon (server start automatically, when do some code- changes)
+start server with `npm run dev` --> start with nodemon (server start automatically, when do some code- changes)

 or

-start with `node server.mjs`
+start server with `node server.mjs`
 or
-start with `npm run start`
+start serve with `npm run start`

+close server with ctrl+c